 Your 5-day Dordogne gastronomy tour will end with lunch at the two Michelin star restaurant La Table de Plaisance.
 Here you will dine on the gourmet creations of Chef Ronan Kervarrec.
 The restaurant, with thanks to Ronan, is renowned for its unique and creative cuisine along with excellent wine pairings.
 The perfect way, we think, to end ‘A Taste of the Dordogne’.

 Wine and Dine.
 The two go hand-in-hand, don’t they?
 And with France being one of the most renowned wine countries in the world, there’s plenty of it incorporated into our Dordogne culinary tour, with thanks to some of the region’s most stunning Chateaux.

-The Dordogne, though famed and favoured for its food and wine scene, has plenty to offer by way of history and culture, too.
+The Dordogne, famed and favoured for its food and wine scene, has plenty to offer by way of history and culture, too.
 Particularly via its many medieval towns and villages.
-As part of the tour itinerary you will go for shopping and lunch in Eymet, a medieval town known as “France’s little England”, and explore the boutiques of Bergerac, one of the most important towns in the Dordogne region.
-The Old Town of Bergerac is a historical hub of medieval and renaissance architecture, with numerous open-air cafes perfect for taking in the surroundings.
+As part of the tour itinerary you will go for shopping and lunch in Eymet, a medieval town known as “France’s little England”.
+And explore the boutiques of Bergerac, one of the most important towns in the Dordogne region.
+The Old Town of Bergerac is a historical hub of medieval and renaissance architecture, with numerous open-air cafes perfect for soaking up the surroundings.

-Cuisine, countryside and history, the unique trio that makes up this exceptional gastronomy tour.
-Not to mention, of course, luxury.
-An absolute must for lovers of wine and fine dining, this French culinary experience has been designed with the most discerning gourmands in mind.
+Cuisine, countryside and history.
+That’s the unique trio that makes up this exceptional gastronomy tour.
+Not to mention luxury, of course.
+An absolute must for lovers of wine and fine dining, this French culinary experience has been designed with the discerning gourmand in mind.
 From hands-on truffle hunting to Michelin star dining and four fantastic wine tastings, this culinary tour leaves no stone unturned when it comes to the gastronomic excellence of France’s Dordogne region.